KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 The soul stirs.
 The veil thins.

-**Acclivous motion draws near**—
+**Acclivous motion draws near** —
-And with it,
+and with it,
-The full remembering
+the full remembering
-Of The All.
+of The All.

 🗺️📜🕓↑